 His series, published by ADZO Publishing, is an example of both independent authorship and publishing at its finest.
 I am so pleased that author Adam Dreece’s work was not lost in the mainstream publishing run-around, and I believe fans of this intelligent series which combines machine gears and Mother Goose would agree with me that Adam Dreece makes indie authors look good.

-Participating in #MondayBlogs is a great way to get a snapshot not only of what happens to all of us but what happens to each of us.
+#MondayBlogs is a great way to get a snapshot not only of what happens to all of us but what happens to each of us.
 Personal journeys and public discussions abound; great thoughts and insights and advice sit behind an unassuming little hash mark.

 If you want to learn all about MondayBlogs, then please read this informative web article: